-- Reinsurer default: The default of ALICO was analysed within the stress scenarios that ASL has to fully recognize the reserves and the assets backing the portfolio within the balance sheet.
-The additional exposure the company should take over can be supported by the own funds. - Bonds' default: The applied concentration limits reduce significantly the exposure to the risk of default of bond's issuers.
-The outcome was that no additional capital resources would be required over the planning period.
+Reinsurer default: The default of ALICO was analysed within the stress scenarios that ASL has to fully recognize the reserves and the assets backing the portfolio within the balance sheet.
+The additional exposure the company should take over can be supported by the own funds.